Growth-Kinetics/diffmem_sample_memory/memories/contexts/dr_jekylls_will.md

 *   **[Utterson's Conclusion]** This discovery leads Utterson to the horrifying belief that "Henry Jekyll forge for a murderer," deepening the mystery and suggesting Jekyll is covering for Hyde, or that their connection is more profound and sinister than imagined.
 /END ✉️ **The "Hyde" Letter**

 /START
+### ✉️ **Dr. Lanyon's Posthumous Narrative** [Strength: High]
+*   **[Context]** Following a period of Jekyll's renewed sociability, Dr. Lanyon suffers a sudden, fatal decline after a "shock."
+Before his death, he entrusts a sealed packet to Mr. Utterson.
+*   **[Outer Envelope]** Superscribed: "PRIVATE: for the hands of G. J. Utterson ALONE, and in case of his predecease to be destroyed unread."
+*   **[Inner Enclosure]** Within the first envelope is another, marked: "not to be opened till the death or disappearance of Dr. Henry Jekyll."
+*   **[Significance]** The reappearance of the "disappearance" clause, identical to the one in Jekyll's will but now written by Lanyon, deeply unnerves Utterson.
+It links the will's strange provisions to the mysterious falling-out between the two doctors.
+*   **[Status]** Utterson, bound by "professional honour and faith to his dead friend," locks the packet away in his safe, alongside the will.
+/END ✉️ **Dr. Lanyon's Posthumous Narrative**

+/START
-### ⚡ **Context & Impact** [Strength: Medium]
+### ⚡ **Context & Impact** [Strength: High]
 *   **Utterson's Professional Objections:** The will is described as the "lawyer's eyesore."
-It offends him professionally as a lawyer and personally as a "lover of the sane and customary sides of life," who finds its "fanciful" nature "immodest."
+It offends him professionally and personally as a "lover of the sane and customary sides of life."
-*   **Confirmation of Murderous Intent:** Utterson's distress escalates from fearing "disgrace" to certainty of a murder plot.
-After Jekyll confirms Hyde dictated the disappearance clause, Utterson concludes Hyde intended to murder Jekyll all along.
-This fear is compounded when his clerk, Mr. Guest, discovers that the handwriting on a letter from "Hyde" is identical to Jekyll's, merely sloped differently.
-Utterson's horror culminates in the thought: "Henry Jekyll forge for a murderer!"
+*   **Escalating Horror:** Utterson's initial fear of a murder plot (believing Hyde would kill Jekyll to inherit) is compounded by the discovery that Jekyll forged a letter for Hyde.
+This leads to the horrifying conclusion: "Henry Jekyll forge for a murderer!"
-*   **Jekyll's Admission & Reversal:** After the murder of Sir Danvers Carew, a "deathly sick" Jekyll swears to Utterson that he is "done with him [Hyde] in this world."
-When questioned directly, Jekyll confirms with a nod that it was Hyde who dictated the disappearance clause in the will.
-This admission validates Utterson's worst fears.
-Jekyll, for his part, claims to have learned a terrible "lesson."
+*   **Brief Reprieve & Final Collapse:** Following Hyde's disappearance after the Carew murder, Jekyll enjoys a two-month reprieve, becoming social and charitable again.
+However, this ends abruptly.
+He relapses into a state of "extreme seclusion," breaking off contact with friends, including a terminal falling-out with Dr. Lanyon.
+*   **Jekyll's Confession of Suffering:** In a letter to Utterson, Jekyll alludes to a self-inflicted "punishment and a danger that I cannot name," describing himself as the "chief of sinners" and "chief of sufferers."
+*   **The Lanyon Connection:** The mystery deepens with Lanyon's death and his posthumous letter, which instructs Utterson not to open an inner enclosure until the "death or disappearance of Dr. Henry Jekyll."
+This links Lanyon's fate directly to the will's most disturbing clause.
 /END ⚡ **Context & Impact**

 /START
 ### 🔗 **Associated Entities** [Strength: High]
 *   **Dr. Henry Jekyll:** [Role: Testator] The author of the will, whose judgment and motivations are now in question.
 *   **Mr. Edward Hyde:** [Role: Beneficiary] The sole and unconditional inheritor, whose malevolent character makes the will deeply troubling.
-*   **Mr. Utterson:** [Role: Custodian, Objector, & Promised Executor] The keeper of the document.
-While he objects to its terms, he has now promised Jekyll to "bear with him [Hyde] and get his rights for him" in the event of Jekyll's death or disappearance.
+*   **Mr. Utterson:** [Role: Custodian, Objector, & Promised Executor] The keeper of the will.
+His custodial duties have expanded to include a second sealed document from the late Dr. Lanyon, which is also not to be opened until Jekyll's death or disappearance.
+He remains bound by his promise to Jekyll and his professional honor.
 /END 🔗 **Associated Entities**

 {"id":"dr_jekylls_will","type":"document","keywords":["will","holographic","jekyll","hyde","inheritance","disappearance","utterson","benefactor","eyesore"],"strength":"High"}

 ## SEMANTIC INDEX
-{"name":"Dr. Jekyll's Will","type":"concept","role":"Holographic will transferring Jekyll's estate to Hyde","strength":"Medium","hard_cues":["holographic will","Henry Jekyll","Edward Hyde","Mr. Utterson","beneficiary","disappearance clause","forgery"],"soft_cues":["lawyer's eyesore","fanciful document","sinister bond"],"emotional_cues":["deep concern","professional offense","dread"],"related_entities":["henry_jekyll","edward_hyde","mr_utterson"],"file":"memories/contexts/dr_jekylls_will.md"}
+{"name":"Dr. Jekyll's Will","aliases":["Jekyll's Will"],"type":"concept","role":"Holographic will leaving estate to Edward Hyde","strength":"High","hard_cues":["holographic will","Edward Hyde","beneficiary","disappearance clause","Utterson","Lanyon's narrative"],"soft_cues":["lawyer's eyesore","professional offense","sinister bond"],"emotional_cues":["dread","horror","unnerving mystery"],"related_entities":["dr_henry_jekyll","mr_edward_hyde","mr_utterson","dr_lanyon"],"file":"memories/contexts/dr_jekylls_will.md"}